peeticus/CSharpApiBenchmarks/README.md

 # API Benchmarks

-LICENSE: This code is wide open, do with it what you will.
-Written by Peter Hyde.
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 The purpose of this project is to show benchmark comparisons of various types of APIs including: